mongodb/docs/source/install.rst

 instructions for using the agent on Windows platforms.
 Consider the following special requirements:

-- Install the 32-bit build of Python 2.7.
+- Install a 32 or 64-bit build of Python 2.7.

 - Use the Windows installer to install `PyMongo from PyPi <http://pypi.python.org/pypi/pymongo/2.0.1>`_.